Flowdalic/xeps/draft-schmaus-kitten-sasl-ht/draft-schmaus-kitten-sasl-ht-06-SNAPSHOT.md

 ## Applicability

 Because this mechanism transports information that should not be controlled by an attacker, the HT mechanism **MUST** only be used over channels protected by Transport Layer Security (TLS, see [@!RFC5246]), or over similar integrity-protected and authenticated channels.
-Also the application protoocl specific extension which requests a new SASL-HT token **SHOULD** only be used over similar protected channels.
+Also, the application protcol specific extension which requests a new SASL-HT token **SHOULD** only be used over similarly protected channels.

-In addition, when TLS is used, the client **MUST** successfully validate the server's certificate ([@!RFC5280], [@!RFC6125]).
+Also, when TLS is used, the client **MUST** successfully validate the server's certificate ([@!RFC5280], [@!RFC6125]).

-The family of HT mechanisms is not applicable for proxy authentication, since they can not carry a authorization identity string (authzid).
+The family of HT mechanisms is not applicable for proxy authentication since they can not carry an authorization identity string (authzid).

 # The HT Family of Mechanisms

-Each mechanism in this family differs by the choice of the hash algorithm and the choice of the channel binding [@!RFC5929] type.
+Each mechanism in this family differs by choice of the hash algorithm and the choice of the channel binding [@!RFC5929] type.

-A HT mechanism name is a string beginning with "HT-" followed by the capitalized name of the used hash, followed by "-", and suffixed by one of 'ENDP' and 'UNIQ'.
+An HT mechanism name is a string beginning with "HT-" followed by the capitalised name of the used hash, followed by "-", and suffixed by one of 'ENDP' and 'UNIQ'.

 Hence each HT mechanism has a name of the following form: